martinkooij/MMM-AfterShip/README.md

 ![](pictures/3.png)

-## Installation
+## Installation / Getting Started

 * Go into the `~/MagicMirror/modules` directory and do `git clone https://github.com/martinkooij/MMM-Parcel`.

 * Go into the MMM-Parcel directory and do `npm install`

+* EITHER

-* Get an account on tracktry.com (Free account is OK if you track less than 100 parcels per month)
+* - Get an account on tracktry.com (Free account is OK if you track less than 100 parcels per month)

-* Get your API Key from https://my.tracktry.com/ via settings -> API key (at bottom of webpage).
+* - Get your API Key from https://my.tracktry.com/ via settings -> API key (at bottom of webpage).

-* You MUST add courier codes to your account at aftership.com.
+* OR

+* - Login into your account on aftership.com (legacy accounts works again with a newly generated key, see note further on in the documentation)

+* - Get your API Key from https://admin.aftership.com/settings -> API Keys (at right hand top of webpage).

-* Add your own trackings (number and courier code necessary, courier codes can be found at tracktry.com website)
+* THEN Add your own trackings to display on the mirror:

+* - Tracktry: number and courier code necessary, courier codes can be found at tracktry.com website

+* - AfterShip: press add tracking.
+It will guide you through entering the parcel.
+For deleting a tracking you have to open the parcel details and press the "delete"-icon.
+Only parcels entered via the Aftership website will be shown on the mirror.
+Parcels entered via the aftership mobile app are not displayed on the mirror.

+* Aftership is advised (if you still have access to an older free account).
+More reliable details are provided via this API.

 * Tell me what you like, or any issues you have.

 ## Updates
 Do a `git pull` in the MMM-Parcel module directory.
 Running a `npm install` again in the same directory is recommended and does no harm.
-In case supporting features need new packages, such as when you upgrade to a version with the automatic translations feature, the `npm install` is really needed.
+In case supporting features need new packages the `npm install` is mandatory.
+This will be indicated in the release notes.

 ## Using the module